julie-jiang/sudoku/README.md

 ```

 ## Design
 The `main` function resides in `Soduku_Driver.cpp`, in which an instance or instances of the class `Soduku` will be created.
 All of the puzzle solving functions is implemented within `Soduku`.
-The `Soduku` class also utilizes several data structures, including AVL trees, hash maps, queues, stacks, and vectors.
+The `Soduku` class also utilizes several data structures, including AVL trees, Hash Tables, queues, stacks, and vectors.

 The variables in `Soduku`, which are the individual grid cells, are implemented as instances of the `Coord` object (see [Coord](Coord/)), short for coordinates.
 It simply holds two integers x and y that specify where in the grid this object refers to.